Thank you for your interest in working at Clayfield Farm.

 The apprentices get a cabin or yurt on the farm property to live in, firewood for their wood stove, have access to all the food that the farm produces and receive a farm family lunch on workdays.
-We also plan to offer weekly yoga.

 The apprentice is free to seek other employment the rest of the week for income.
 There are a few options that previous apprentices have taken advantage of, and the town has many work opportunities especially during peak tourist season like, landscaping, baby-sitting, working at the Blue Hill Co-op, doing handy work, gardening, etc.

 -Apprentices will be responsible for their own electric and propane (ranges between $20-35/month)